Skip To Main Content

 Visit Centerville Safe Website

 Centerville Schools and Centerville Safe are partnering with other area organizations to provide several free presentations for the community throughout the school year.
-We hope to see you at these upcoming events!
+Mark your calendar for these upcoming events: